 The fourth stage of the creative process is the evaluation stage.
 This is where you consider the validity of your idea and ensure that it is unique.
-You’ll reflect back to the original preparation that you did and ensure that your idea fits with this research.
+You’ll reflect on the original preparation that you did and ensure that your idea fits with this research.
 This phase may also involve conducting market research to prove the validity of your concept.

 The final stage is elaboration, although this phase is sometimes referred to as the validation stage.
-This stage is where the hard work is done, including testing the concept, creating a prototype and testing and adjusting the final piece of work.
+This stage is where the hard work is done, including testing the concept, creating a prototype, and testing and adjusting the final piece of work.

-In this section we will look at how AI is being integrated into the creative process to supercharge efficiencies and speed up design processes.
+In this section, we will look at how AI is being integrated into the creative process to supercharge efficiencies and speed up design processes.

 During the preparation phase of the creative process, extensive research is required.
 This is where artificial intelligence can help.
-AI can quickly analyse hundreds or even thousands of design variations to speed up the research process.
+AI can quickly analyze hundreds or even thousands of design variations to speed up the research process.

 Through artificial intelligence, you can even generate alternative designs along a similar theme, providing valuable input into the illumination phase of the creative process.

 A huge breakthrough has come from Open AI in its GPT-3 language generator.
 Not only can this tool create text including HTML coding, but it can also generate code to create images.
-For example, a designer could ask for a button that looks like an avocado and GPT-3 will generate the code automatically.
+For example, a designer could ask for a button that looks like an avocado, and GPT-3 will generate the code automatically.